 |

-CERIS-IST.
+in CERIS-IST.
 Research field in the protection of dwellings against wildland

 fires.
 It consists in the study of different constructive solutions, and its